CORONAVIRUS JOB RETENTION SCHEME

 What happens if employees are off sick?

-AE legislation requires Statutory Sick Pay (SSP) to be treated as part of qualifying earnings, or as part of basic pay under set 1, 2 or 3 certification.
-These rules apply to both AE schemes and qualifying workplace pension schemes (QWPSs) using contractual enrolment.
+Automatic enrolment legislation requires Statutory Sick Pay (SSP) to be treated as part of qualifying earnings, or as part of basic pay under set 1, 2 or 3 certification.
+These rules apply to both automatic enrolment schemes and qualifying schemes using contractual enrolment.
 Employers will need to continue deducting contributions from the members’ salaries.

-To help in the immediate situation, the Government has amended the rules for SSP linked to COVID-19.
+To help in the current situation, the Government has amended the rules for SSP linked to COVID-19.
 More details are available here.

 If an employee decides to stop making contributions given the reduction in wage, should the employer still pay in?